turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 end
 ```

 Now our `members` method maps through the data returned from the api and returns an array of `Member` objects.
-Notice that as we dream drove we utilized more descriptive variables, changing our `json` variable to `member_search_data` so that you can easily tell what you are working with.
+Notice that as we dream drove we utilized more descriptive variables, changing our `json` variable to `member_search_data` so that you can easily tell what we are working with.
 Our test now complains that `Member` is undefined.
-Now is a great time to create a unit test to drive the design of our member object.
+Now is a great time to create a unit test to drive the design of our member object. we will place this PORO in our models directory because it's responsibility is to model or format the data we are receiving from the API.

 ```ruby